 The Companys internal control systems are effective and robust, ensuring that there is efficient use and protection of resources and compliance with policies, procedures, financial reporting and statutory requirements.
 There are well-documented guidelines, procedures and processes, integral to the overall governance, laws and regulations.

-To compete globally, stringent Corporate Governance and financial control over operations is essential for the Company.
-To ensure a robust Internal Financial Controls framework, your Company has worked on three lines of defence strategy which is as under: i.
+i.
 Build internal controls into operating processes - To this end, your Company has ensured that detailed Delegation of Authority and Standard Operating Procedures (SOPs) for the processes are followed, financial decision making is done through Committees, IT controls are built into the processes, segregation of duties is done, strong budgetary control framework exists, the entity level controls including Code of Conduct, Ombudsperson Office, etc. are established.
 For better governance, these operational controls have been implemented through Enterprise Resource Planning (ERP) and other IT applications.

-Further, statutory compliances are monitored through online tool ‘Conformity.
+Further statutory compliances are monitored through online tool ‘Conformity.
 Amendments or new statutory requirements are also updated on a regular basis in the tool for effective tracking and adherence.
 This reinforces the Companys commitment to adopt best corporate governance practices. iii.
-Independent assurance - Your Company has appointed a Big Four firm as internal auditors to perform systematic independent audit of every aspect of the business to provide independent assurance on the effectiveness of the internal controls and highlight the gaps for continuous improvement.
+Independent assurance – Your Company has appointed a Big Four firm as internal auditors to perform systematic independent audit of every aspect of the business to provide independent assurance on the effectiveness of the internal controls and highlight the gaps for continuous improvement.
 The Audit Committee reviews observations reported by Internal Auditors and implementation status of audit recommendations & improvements.

 Additionally, the Statutory Auditors audited financial statements of the Company included in this Annual Report and have issued an Independent report on the Companys internal control over financial reporting (as defined in Section 143 of the Act).
 The Audit Committee acts as a governing body to monitor the effectiveness of the Internal Financial Controls framework.